VanK33/2DGameEngine/src/engine/Priority_List.md

 - ✅ Has collision detection and physics
 - ✅ Supports top-down movement and mouse input
 - ✅ Has generic movement and physics systems
-- 🔄 Supports basic AI framework (IN PROGRESS)
+- ✅ Supports basic AI framework (COMPLETED)
 - ✅ Has event and messaging framework
 - 📋 Supports basic UI framework
 - 📋 Has audio framework